Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

 The purpose of hierarchy export is to generate a TXT file that is compatible with Nutil Quantifier.

-1. To export a customized hierarchy level to be used in Nutil, go to **File** > **export hierarchy sheet.**
+1. To export a customized hierarchy level to be used in Nutil, go to:
+   **File** > **export hierarchy sheet.**

 2. The information in the TXT file may be used to create a CustomRegions.xlsx for use with Nutil Quantifier.
 This is used to generate customised reports.

-For more information on Nutil customised reports see: https://nutil.readthedocs.io/en/latest/QuantifierReports.html
+For more information on Nutil customized reports see: https://nutil.readthedocs.io/en/latest/QuantifierReports.html

 .. _section-1: